-The executive’s participation in this podcast is solely for educational purposes based on their knowledge of the subject and the views expressed by them are solely their own.
+This podcast is part of an ongoing series of interviews with executives.
+The executives’ participation in this podcast are solely for educational purposes based on their knowledge of the subject and the views expressed by them are solely their own.
 This podcast should not be deemed or construed to be for the purpose of soliciting business for any of the companies mentioned, nor does Deloitte advocate or endorse the services or products provided by these companies.

 Inspired by the book Provoke: How Leaders Shape the Future by Overcoming Fatal Human Flaws; Wiley, 2021.

 Hello, I’m Des Dearlove, the Co-Founder of Thinkers50, and I’d like to welcome you to Provocateurs, the podcast where we explore the experiences, insights, and perspectives of inspiring leaders.
 Our aim with this series is to provoke you to think and act differently through conversations with insightful leaders who offer new perspectives on traditional business thinking.

 This is a collaboration between Thinkers50 and Deloitte, and my co-host today is Geoff Tuff.
 Geoff is a Principal at Deloitte Consulting LLP where he holds various leadership roles across the firm’s Sustainability, Innovation and Strategy practices, and he’s also the co-author, along with Steve Goldbach, of Provoke: How Leaders Shape the Future by Overcoming Fatal Human Flaws.

 Likewise, Des, good to be with you again.
 I am super excited about today’s guest.
 This is someone who I’ve actually crossed paths with a couple of times in the past, but many years ago.
 We’ve got Chip Bergh joining us.